E40: Research Misconduct

 2.1 Purpose and Initiation

-If the preliminary assessment reveals that the allegation falls within the definition of research misconduct and there is sufficient information to allow specific follow-up, the inquiry process shall be initiated by the Vice Presidentfor Research or Vice Chancellor for Research, as appropriate.
+If the preliminary assessment reveals that the allegation falls within the definition of research misconduct and there is sufficient information to allow specific follow-up, the inquiry process shall be initiated by the Vice President for Research or HSC Vice President for Research, as appropriate.
 The initiating official will clearly identify the original allegation and any related issues that should be evaluated in the inquiry.
 The purpose of the inquiry is to make a preliminary evaluation of the available evidence to determine whether there is sufficient credible evidence of possible research misconduct to warrant conducting an investigation.
 The purpose of the inquiry is not to reach a final conclusion about whether misconduct occurred.
 The findings of the inquiry shall be set forth in an inquiry report.

 2.2 Securing Research Records

 Prompt securing of the research records is in the best interest of both the respondent and UNM.
-Either before or when the institution notifies the respondent of the allegation, inquiry, or investigation,the Vice President for Research or the Vice Chancellor for Research, as appropriate, will take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, inventory the records and evidence and sequester them in a secure manner, except that where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.
+Either before or when the institution notifies the respondent of the allegation, inquiry, or investigation, the Vice President for Research or the HSC Vice President for Research, as appropriate, will take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, inventory the records and evidence, and sequester them in a secure manner, except that where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.
 Upon ensuring that the research records are secure, the respondent shall be notified that an inquiry is being initiated and the charges and the procedures to be followed.
-An inventory of the secured records shall be provided him/her as soon as reasonable and practicable.
+An inventory of the secured records shall be provided to the respondent as soon as reasonable and practicable.
 The respondent will be provided with copies of, or supervised access to, the research records, if requested.
 The steps required to obtain custody, inventory, and sequester any additional research records and evidence will be followed throughout the inquiry process in the course of securing records.
 UNM will take reasonable measures to minimize the impact of record collection on the ongoing research, so long as such measures do not conflict with UNM’s obligations to sequester.
 In addition, if research records are located in laboratories or other facilities where chemical, biological, and hazards exist, UNM will take steps to ensure that the collection of such records does not jeopardize the health and safety of any individuals.

 2.3 Inquiry Committee

-The inquiry shall be carried out by a committee of three persons appointed by the Vice President for Research or Vice Chancellor for Research, as appropriate, in consultation with the President of the Faculty Senate, or his/her designee.
+The inquiry shall be carried out by a committee of three (3) persons appointed by the Vice President for Research or HSC Vice President for Research, as appropriate, in consultation with the President of the Faculty Senate, or designee.
 At least two Inquiry Committee members shall be tenured faculty.
 One of the tenured faculty members shall chair the Committee.
 Committee members should be selected on the basis of relevant research background and experience.
 Faculty members from other universities may be named to the Inquiry Committee if a sufficient number of qualified UNM faculty members are not available.
 Members of the Committee shall have no actual or potential conflicts of interest in the case, shall be unbiased, and shall, together, possess sufficient expertise to enable the committee to conduct the inquiry.

 2.4 Inquiry Process

 The respondent and complainant shall be given an opportunity to interview with the Inquiry Committee.
 The Committee may interview others and examine relevant research records, as necessary, to determine whether there is sufficient credible evidence of possible research misconduct to warrant conducting an investigation.
 University legal counsel shall be available to the Committee for consultation.
+The Committee will diligently pursue all significant issues and leads discovered that are determined relevant to the inquiry, including any evidence of any additional instances of possible research misconduct, and continue the inquiry to completion.

 2.5 Inquiry Report